AstunTechnology/python-basics/dict-files.md

 works.
 Take advantage of that quick turnaround to build your program in little steps.

-**Note**: if you are using the QGis console for development then you may need to add the full path to the file name in the `main` statement at the end of the file:
+**Note**: if you are using the QGIS console for development then you may need to add the full path to the file name in the `main` statement at the end of the file:

     `main(r'C:\Users\PhotonUser\My Files\Home Folder\python\basic\small.txt', True)`